datalad/datalad-fuse/README.md

 `datalad-fuse` provides commands for reading files in a [DataLad](http://datalad.org) dataset from their remote web URLs without having to download them in their entirety first.
+Instead, [fsspec](http://github.com/fsspec/filesystem_spec) is used to sparsely download and locally cache the files as needed.

 ## Installation